Web3Schola/schola/packages/nextjs/_posts/define-modules.md

 ---
-title: "Markdown for Learning"
+title: "Create your course using Markdown for Learning"
-excerpt: "Unleash Your Learning Potential with Markdown "
+excerpt: "Unleash what you can teach with Markdown.
+This is something you will get used to very easily, and will make your content accesible in Schola."
-coverImage: "/assets/blog/code-previews/cover.jpg"
+coverImage: "/assets/blog/define-modules/cover.jpg"
 date: "2020-03-16T05:35:07.322Z"
 author:
   name: ATV